judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `reset serial`

-Resets the serial interface using the configured baud-rate level.
+Resets the serial interface using the configured baud-rate level, clearing the queue.

 ```text
 reset serial